taytwkim/coco/README.md

 Bridge `ps1` and `ps2` by taking a Fish AST and compiling it into RISC-V assembly.

-The tricky parts are generating fresh labels to use as jump targets for branches and loops, and working with a limited set of registers while making sure we don’t accidentally overwrite values we still need.
+The tricky parts are generating labels to use as jump targets for branches and loops, and working with a limited set of registers while making sure we don’t accidentally overwrite values we still need.

 ## <a id="ps4"></a> `ps4`: Cish → RISC-V